SameerSahu007/discord-uiclone/README.md

-#A simple discord landing page clone created using ReactJS
+# A simple discord landing page clone created using ReactJS
+feel free to contribute

 # Getting Started with Create React App